Medieval Music Instruments Overview

 The vielle is the grandfather of the violin.
 It was a large, handheld instrument that was played like a violin with a bow.
 The vielle could have different numbers of strings.

-The different instruments used in the Middle Ages varied and had different uses.
+The different instruments used in the Middle Ages varied and had various uses.
 Even though some may look strange, there is no denying the connection between the instruments used then and those used now.
 Learning about where our music and tools came from helps us to appreciate modern instruments.

 Critical Thinking Questions